licitdev/seeded-hashids/README.md

 ```

 ##### shuffleOutput `Boolean` *(optional)*
-- This value determines if the output hashid will be shuffled after encoding and before decoding by Hashids.
+- This value determines if the output seeded-hashid will be shuffled after encoding and before decoding by Hashids.
 - The output is shuffled based on the seed and attempts to prevent decoding using a wrong seed.
-- If no seed is provided, the output hashid will not be shuffled.
+- If no seed is provided, the output seeded-hashid will not be shuffled.
 ```javascript
 let shuffleOutput = true;
 ```